 Step one: Reach out to your CSM regarding Just In Time (JIT) provisioning

 Customer Success Managers (CSM) can work with you to get the JIT process started.
 They can bring an Implementation Consultant (IC) to enable these settings and consult on the process should you have any questions.

 *Note: if you do not work with an IC, it is highly recommended that you review the limitations and potential errors

-Step two: Modify the attributes in the SAML assertion to include first_name, last_name, full_name and email (as desired)
+Step two: Modify the attributes in the SAML assertion to include additional fields

-If you would like to include the First Name, Last Name, Full Name, and Email attributes you must add them to the SAML assertion (first_name and email screenshot for Azure AD below):
+If you would like to include the First Name, Last Name, Full Name, Job Title, Department and Email attributes you must add them to the SAML assertion (first_name and email screenshot for Azure AD below):